-Our governing body have a strategic role within our leadership and management team and must ensure that all staff comply with legislation and local guidance at all times.
+Applecroft School's Board of Trustees have a strategic role within our leadership and management team and must ensure that all staff comply with legislation and local guidance at all times.

-The Governing body will:
+The Governing Body will:

-- facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront of, and underpin, all relevant aspects of process and policy development for the setting - evaluate and approve this child protection policy along with other policies related to safeguarding at each review, ensuring they comply with the law, and hold the head teacher to account for their implementation

-- evaluate and approve recommendations/action plans identified through quality assurance activity that the Headteacher/DSL undertakes to review safeguarding practice through audits and annual/termly governing reports to ensure that they have regular oversight and hold the Headteacher/Principal accountable for the practice improvement - be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements - appoint a link governor monitor the effectiveness of the school's safeguarding arrangements including policies and their implementation, in conjunction with the full governing body.
-This is always a different person from the DSL - ensure all staff undergo safeguarding and child protection training, including online safety according to their roles, and that such training is regularly updated and is in line with statutory guidance and Hertfordshire Safeguarding Children's Partnership - ensure that all governors: - read Keeping Children Safe in Education in its entirety, and review compliance of this task at least annually - sign a declaration at the beginning of each academic year to say that they have reviewed the above. - ensure that the school has appropriate filtering and monitoring systems in place and review their effectiveness.
-This includes: - making sure that the leadership team and staff are aware of the provisions in place, and that they understand their expectations, roles and responsibilities around filtering and monitoring as part of safeguarding training - reviewing the DfE's filtering and monitoring standards and discussing with IT staff and service providers what needs to be done to support the school in meeting these standards.
+- facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child - protection are at the forefront of, and underpin, all relevant aspects of process and policy development for the setting - evaluate and approve this child protection policy along with other policies related to safeguarding at each review, ensuring they comply with the law, and hold the Headteacher to account for their implementation - evaluate and approve recommendations/action plans identified through quality assurance activity that the Headteacher/DSL undertakes to review safeguarding practice through audits and termly governing reports to ensure that they have regular oversight and hold the Headteacher accountable for the practice improvement - be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements - appoint a link governor for Safeguarding to monitor the effectiveness of the school's safeguarding arrangements including policies and their implementation, in conjunction with the full governing body.
+This is always a different person from the DSL. - ensure all staff undergo safeguarding and child protection training, including online safety according to their roles, and that such training is regularly updated and is in line with statutory guidance and Hertfordshire Safeguarding Children's Partnership - ensure that all Trustees read Keeping Children Safe in Education in its entirety, and review compliance of this task at least annually

+- ensure that all Trustees sign a declaration at the beginning of each academic year to say that they have reviewed the above guidance - ensure that the school has appropriate filtering and monitoring systems in place and review their effectiveness.

+This includes:

+- making sure that the leadership team and staff are aware of the provisions in place, and that they understand their expectations, roles and responsibilities around filtering and monitoring as part of safeguarding training - reviewing the DfE's filtering and monitoring standards and discussing with IT staff and service providers what needs to be done to support the school in meeting these standards.

-The Governing Body will make sure:
+The Board of Trustees will make sure: